CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/item-details/overview.md

 ![Batch Master Data](./media/overview/batch-master-data.webp)

-To get more information on this subject, click [here](/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch-record/).
+To get more information on this subject, click [this link](/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch-record/).

 ## Properties